worlddynamics/Vensim2MTK.jl/README.md

 If some variables need to be initialised by other variables that are not directly initialised, the program automatically initialises them with a default value (42).
 It is necessary to replace these with values that are at least not too far away from the real ones; just so that the model runs correctly without failing.
 It is then possible to obtain the true initial value and replace these arbitrary values with those calculated by ModelingToolkit; then re-run the model, obtaining from now on the real values for the whole model.

 ## Issue #33
-It is necessary to make sure the model that is to be parsed does not contain special characters in it's variable name. the special characters mentioned are:
+It is necessary to make sure the model that is to be parsed does not contain special characters in it's variable name.
+The special characters mentioned are:
 `"`,`-`,`(`,`)`,`+`,`/`,`*`,`^`,`=`,`!`,`{`,`[`,`]`,`}` and `,`.

 ## How to cite this work